webplatform/docs/tutorials/css_transitions/index.md

 You are not limited to a single set of transitions to get from one set of style sheets to another.
 The panel in this example first grows to its full width, then lengthens.
-The sequence is then reversed when collapsing back down to icon size:
+The sequence is then reversed when collapsing the panel back down to icon size:

 [[Image:transit_sequence.png|900px]]